Development of gross motor skills in 30- to 36-month-olds. Follow your child’s milestones step by step.

 -

-Find out how to support your toddler’s gross motor skill development through books.
-(In French)
+Learn how you can support your child’s gross motor skill development through books. (in French)

 Every child is different and develops at their own pace.
-That said, you can help foster your toddler’s development by adopting the Comfort, Play, and Teach parenting approach, which can easily be integrated into your daily routine.
-The table below outlines small, age-specific actions you can take that will benefit your toddler’s gross motor skill development.
+That said, you can help foster your child’s development by adopting the Comfort, Play, and Teach parenting approach, which can easily be integrated into your daily routine.
+The table below shows simple, ageappropriate ways to help your child develop their gross motor skills.

 Comfort